 Number 1 Neighborhood Takeout

-Located in Peekskill’s Beach Shopping Center, this hidden gem offers a lunch buffet and dinner service six days a week (it’s closed on Mondays), but the piping hot containers of takeout have warmed many a local’s cold nights.
+Located in Peekskill’s Beach Shopping Center, this hidden gem of an Indian restaurant offers a lunch buffet and dinner service six days a week (it’s closed on Mondays), but the piping hot containers of takeout have warmed many a local’s cold nights.
 A special selection of Indo-Chinese menu items — traditional Chinese spices and cooking techniques modified with Indian sauces — is always an adventurous order.

 Just Like Maan Used to Make